 Introduction

-This guide is free to you thanks to the people of Ontario via eCampusOntario, an initiative of the Government of Ontario’s Ministry of Training, Colleges and Universities.
-Does this mean it’s worse than the expensive communications textbooks available?
+This guide is free to you thanks to the people of Ontario via eCampusOntario, an initiative of the Government of Ontario’s Ministry of Colleges, Universities, Research Excellence and Security.
+Does this mean it’s worse than the expensive communications textbooks produced by reputable publishers?
 Not at all.
-Research shows that, compared with no-cost open textbooks, traditional commercial textbooks offer no inherent advantages that lead to greater academic success (Rockinson-Szapkiw, Courduff, Carter, & Bennett, 2013).
-Indeed, if an open textbook is robust and comprehensive enough, serves students’ learning needs better, and doesn’t set them back $130, then it can be better for students in every way.
+Research shows that, compared with no-cost open textbooks, traditional commercial textbooks offer no inherent advantages that lead to greater academic success (Jhangiani et al., 2018; Rockinson-Szapkiw et al., 2013).
+Indeed, if an open textbook is robust and thorough enough, serves students’ learning needs better, and doesn’t set them back $130, then it can be better for students in every way.

 Communications Course Learning Outcomes

-While this open textbook was intended to meet the basic resource needs of all students taking (and instructors teaching) ENL1813 across the College, the English faculty in each department is invited to tailor the resource further to meet the more specific needs of students in their school.
-Individual instructors are also invited to tailor it to meet the needs of students in a specific program.
+This open textbook is designed to meet the learning outcomes of Algonquin College’s first-year Communications course ENL1004 Professional Communications Essentials and its Level 2 sequels.
+References to these courses’ specific learning outcomes appear at the beginning of each chapter and section, both as one of the four Course Learning Requirements (CLRs) or as their the sub-competencies, called Embedded Knowledge and Skills (EKSs).
+While this open textbook was intended to meet the basic resource needs of all students taking (and instructors teaching) ENL1004 across the College, the English faculty in each department is invited to tailor the resource further to meet the more specific vocational needs of students in their school and in specific programs.

 What You Need to Succeed